 These phases open up additional challenges for companies going down this road, so new skills are needed and it is hard to find the right people.
-You need a multidisciplinary team than can solve all the challenges of going through these phases.
-On the other hand, the level of understanding all the hype words of Data Science and Big Data engineering presents a challenge on its own.
-Everybody is talking about it, everybody is talking that they do Big Data and Data Science but people have a hard time explaining what their needs are and what they exactly do.
+You need a multidisciplinary team that can solve all the challenges of going through these phases.
+On the other hand, the level of understanding of all the hype words of Data Science and Big Data engineering presents a challenge on its own.
+Everybody is talking about it, everybody is saying that they do Big Data and Data Science but people have a hard time explaining what their needs are and what they exactly do.
 Tools and technologies in this field are popping up each day and things are moving so fast.

 But let’s go step by step: we will explain each phase and the challenges it brings to the table.
 We will touch upon those multidisciplinary employees that you need within your team that will bring you to prediction phases and explain why we think they are unicorns that are hard to find.
 Last but not least, we will finish with our vision and what SmartCat does to overcome these challenges in providing our services.

-This is the first phase; you know that your business generates a lot of data, volumes are there, variety, velocity, and you need a system or a platform which can successfully store this data.
+This is the first phase; you know that your business generates a lot of data, volumes are there, variety, velocity, and you need a system or a platform that can successfully store this data.
 You still do not know what to do with the data and the answer to that question will arise from the next analysis phase, but you know that this data is valuable and you will pull valuable information later on.
-You decide to store all the raw data in a scalable fault tolerant fashion and provide a hook for the business analyst to figure out what to do with the data later on.
-For this phase, you will need engineers who are familiar with all the tools and frameworks in Big Data landscape and you will need to talk to them.
+You decide to store all the raw data in a scalable fault-tolerant fashion and provide a hook for the business analyst to figure out what to do with the data later on.
+For this phase, you will need engineers who are familiar with all the tools and frameworks in the Big Data landscape and you will need to talk to them.
 You have certain needs which you are aware of, and certain needs which you still do not know you need and you need a consulting partner who will guide you in the right direction.

 As you can see, there are lots of questions out there, and you need people with experience in both infrastructure and engineering to help you answer those questions.
 Lots of teams we work with are struggling with these questions and this phase is the most important since it unlocks the gate to the following phases which bring true value to the business directly.

 The next phase after you figure out how and where to store the data is data analysis.
 Here you will need people in your team who have a good understanding of the business, but also an extensive knowledge of tools and algorithms out there.
-You need to come up with ideas with fast ROI (return of investment) so stakeholders can be happy.
-Because of the lack of focus in phase one and decision to store all data (just in case you need it later on), the cleanup of the data for specific use case is an important part of this phase.
+You need to come up with ideas with fast ROI (return on investment) so stakeholders can be happy.
+Because of the lack of focus in phase one and the decision to store all data (just in case you need it later on), the cleanup of the data for specific use cases is an important part of this phase.

 Data Science Unicorns

-Going through these phases, we have raised a couple of important questions you can probably relate to if you are in the process of changing your business in order to make smarter decisions.
-The first obstacle is hiring this new guy, Data Scientist, since this is now really popular and it is obvious that you will need him in order to build a SMART system (as Bernard Marr mentions in his book and on this website in the Think Smart part).
+Going through these phases, we have raised a couple of important questions you can probably relate to if you are in the process of changing your business to make smarter decisions.
+The first obstacle is hiring this new guy, Data Scientist, since this is now really popular and it is obvious that you will need him to build a SMART system (as Bernard Marr mentions in his book and on this website in the Think Smart part).
 There are very few data scientists out there.
 Going through these phases, it is clear that a Data Scientist needs to have an engineering background, and DevOps background to understand the tools and technologies out there.
-He needs to have great communication skills to attend meetings with youand he needs to understand the business and technology.
+He needs to have great communication skills to attend meetings with you and he needs to understand the business and technology.
 He also must have great presentation skills since he needs to sell his idea to the business.
-He should have good mathematics and statistics skills to reason about the data, as well as machine learning in order to make predictions.
-These skills are really hard to find in one person, and if you manage to find at least some of them, those guys are really expensive to hire (because they know they are unicorns).
-Most of the good ones are already working full time in Silicon Valley for big companies and earning big bucks.
+He should have good mathematics and statistics skills to reason about the data, as well as machine learning to make predictions.
+These skills are really hard to find in one person, and if you manage to find at least some of them, those guys are expensive to hire (because they know they are unicorns).
+Most of the good ones are already working full-time in Silicon Valley for big companies and earning big bucks.

-If you are aware of all the potentials of the current Big Data landscape and you want to transform your business to be smarter, but you have a hard time finding the right people for this organization change, we can help you.
-Give us a call, let us know about the problem you are trying to solve, or share ideas about your business and we will generate a few ideas of our own.
+If you are aware of all the potentials of the current Big Data landscape and you want to transform your business to be smarter, but you have a hard time finding the right people for this organizational change, we can help you.
+Give us a call, let us know about the problem you are trying to solve or share ideas about your business and we will generate a few ideas of our own.
 If you like those ideas we can help you implement them and transform your business.